TommyVersety/bitcoin-fork-claim-guide/README.md

 Before you begin the process of claim your airdropped forked coins, make sure you:

-- **create a brand new wallet with a fresh set of 12/18/24 word seed (optional but highly recommended)**
+- **create a brand new wallet with a fresh set of 12/18/24 word seed (optional but highly recommended; you will be putting your precious BTC at extreme risk if you skip this step)**
   - **transfer your bitcoins and other coins (LTC, ETH, etc) to this new wallet**
 - have a good grasp of Linux/Unix/MacOS command line